 by Jock Doubleday

-“So the people who sell souvenirs, here [near the entrance to Ravne Tunnel Labyrinth in the Bosnian Pyramid Complex] have decided to hire a backhoe, and they have sculpted out more of this hill to make more room for these souvenir tables, there.
+“The people who sell souvenirs, here [near the entrance to Ravne Tunnel Labyrinth in the Bosnian Pyramid Complex] have decided to hire a backhoe, and they have sculpted out more of this hill to make more room for these souvenir tables.

 “So we have free excavation — ‘we’ meaning the [Archaeological Park] Foundation [a nonprofit Bosnian NGO foundation created by Dr. Sam Osmanagich, discoverer of the Bosnian Pyramids, on November 9, 2005 in Sarajevo, Bosnia-Herzegovina] — and we can see that this hill is built.
 And we have these [alternating] layers [of claystone and soft clay], as always.